Trusted Criminal Defense Attorneys

 • The false accusation of theft your employer made must have caused injury to you, for example, the damage to your reputation made it difficult to get a new job.

 • Finally, the statement your employer made must not be privileged.
 Privileged statements such as trial and deposition testimony are protected from defamation of character suits.
-In some states, statements made in references between employers are considered a protected statement as long as it was not made with malice.
+In some states, statements made in references between employers are considered protected statements as long as it was not made with malice.

 How to Handle False Accusations At Work

-If you have been falsely accused of employee theft, stay calm, cooperate and get expert legal advice to help you with defending against false accusations.
+If you have been falsely accused of employee theft, stay calm, cooperate, and get expert legal advice to help you defend against false accusations[5].
 False accusations can impact your career for years and clearing your name is important when you have a case for defamation of character.